-The Sexual Violence Support worker, from Rape Crisis South London, comes to LSE once a month and is here if you would like a safe space to talk about any sexual violence you have experienced, or to find out about longer term support.
+The Sexual Violence Support worker, from Rape Crisis South London, provides a safe space online or in person to talk about any sexual violence you have experienced, or to find out about longer term support.
 You can find out more about the support worker through her article.

 Via face-to-face appointments women students can access:

 - Specialist, independent and confidential support from Rape Crisis South London*

 - Up to 3 appointments – can be face-face or phone

 - Space to talk through the different impacts of sexual violence and what support options are available both within and outside the School

 - Survivor-led, exploring what feels right for each person within a model of empowerment

 - Links to RASASC therapeutic or advocacy services where wanted and appropriate.